-7.2: CHANGING COMPETITIVE DIVISION: (ATHLETE UPGRADES) An Athlete whose abilities are better aligned to a different Age Category or Experience Class may request an upgrade by completing and submitting an online or request athlete Upgrade Form to the board of directors.
+7.2: CHANGING COMPETITIVE DIVISION: (ATHLETE UPGRADES) An Athlete whose abilities are better aligned to a different Age Category or Experience Class may request an upgrade by completing and submitting an Upgrade Form to the Board of Directors.
 The upgrade request must be sent and approved 2 days prior the event.
 On occasion, special cases may be upgraded and approved by the Board of Director on the spot.

-7.2.1: PERMANENCY OF UPGRADES: Approved Experience Class upgrades are NOT permanent Age Category upgrades do not prevent an Athlete from continuing to compete at their natural Age Category or the right division.
+7.2.1: PERMANENCY OF UPGRADES: Approved Experience Class upgrades are NOT permanent.
+Age Category upgrades do not prevent an Athlete from continuing to compete at their natural Age Category or the right division